 - C# 6.0 (object oriented programming, LINQ, asynchronous programming);

-In cases of extreme use (overloading combined with the uniquely complex business-logic of dia$par.Matrix), developers may need additional resources for database development from Oracle Database Enterprise Edition.
+In cases of extreme use (overloading combined with the uniquely complex business-logic of dia$par.Matrix), developers may need additional resources for database development from Oracle Database EE (or a very similar Enterprise DB).

 Customizing a client’s application is no different than developing any other application on a given platform (Windows, Android, iOS, specialized operating systems).